16 Attractions on Rømø: Experience the Island's Best Attractions

 In this post you can read about the most popular sights to be found on Rømø.
 Take the family by the hand and come out and experience Rømø's unique nature, as well as the sights that the island hides.

-On the way to Rømø, you have to cross it for a good 9 km. long dam, it gives the first impression of the Wadden Sea.
-Here you are actually in the middle of the Wadden Sea, without the birds paying attention to you.
-Drive into a clearing and experience the flocks of grebes, ducks, geese and occasionally sea eagles on the hunt.
+On the way to Rømø you have to cross the 9 km long dam, it gives the first impression of the Wadden Sea.
+Here you are actually in the middle of the Wadden Sea, without the birds paying you any attention.
+Drive into a sheltered area and experience the flocks of sandpipers, ducks, geese and occasionally white-tailed eagles hunting.
+Along the dam you can also see ponds, which can be reminiscent of a ploughed field.
+They are filled by the sediment brought in by the tide, and help to stabilise the dam.
+The dam was completed in 1948, before that time people sailed to Kongsmark, from where there was a horse-drawn tram to Lakol.

 LAKOLK BEACH